 MS (On going), BS in Civil Engineering

-His expertise lies in stormwater management, hydrologic modeling, hydraulic analysis, Spatio-temporal analysis and mapping with GIS, and construction inspection etc.
+His expertise lies in stormwater management, hydraulic and hydrologic modeling, spatiotemporal analysis and mapping with GIS, and stormwater inspection.

-He is currently researching subsurface sewer pipe leakage in urban soil and how it can impact the overall hydrologic balance of an urban watershed and the project has been funded by the National Science Foundation.
+He is currently researching subsurface sewer pipe leakage in urban soil and how it can impact the hydrologic balance of an urban watershed.
+This research is directly supported through a grant from National Science Foundation.

-Imran aspires to be a professional engineer working in a collaborative team environment and contributing to the design and development of sustainable and future-proof civil engineering solutions.
+Imran aspires to be a professional engineer working in a collaborative team environment and contributing to the design and development of sustainable and future-proof water resource engineering solutions.

-Additionally, Imran likes exploring new places indulging in new cultures and meeting new people around the world.
-He also likes singing, watching sports, computer programming and developing useful software.
+Additionally, Imran likes exploring new places, indulging in new cultures and meeting new people around the world.
+He also likes music, sports, and computer programming.

 Lecturer, Department of Civil Engineering, Dhaka International University (DIU), Dhaka, Bangladesh | October 23 - June 24